Beware of cheap (or free) printers! Read on to learn about the smarter way to go printer shopping.

 Compact and inexpensive, the Epson WorkForce WF-4830 is a nice all-in-one option for the average home user.
 Appreciated for it’s ability to print, scan and copy, all three functions are very useful features to have at your fingertips.
-The WF-4830’s Epson 822XL ink cartridges are considerably less expensive than other similarly priced printers and its wireless connectivity option makes printing from anywhere a snap.
+The Epson WF-4830 uses Epson 822XL ink cartridges and these are considerably less expensive than the cartridges of other similarly priced printers and its wireless connectivity option makes printing from anywhere a snap.
 The automatic duplex printing function saves paper and money, allowing you to print on both sides of the page with the push of a button.

 The Epson Expression XP-6100 is the perfect home printer for printing photos.
 It uses 5 high yield Epson 302XL cartridges which come in: black, cyan, magenta, yellow and photo black.
 The regular black cartridge is for printing text and the photo black cartridge creates more defined shades of black and gray in your photo prints.
 On top of that, it offers a similar all-in-one functionality to the Workforce and a handy built-in USB / memory slot for easy edits and prints from your camera.

 What I like most about both of these options is the fact that they both require multiple ink cartridges.
 Some inkjet printers on the market require just two cartridges (a black and tri-color).
 What gets to be cumbersome about the two cartridge variety is the fact that when one particular color is low you’ll need to replace the entire cartridge.
 With a four color ink tank, you only need to replace the problem color which saves you frustration and money in the long run.